Illinois vs. Mississippi State Predictions & Picks - Women's NCAA Tournament First Four

 Published: Mar.
 13, 2023 at 2:38 AM CDT|Updated: 1 hour ago

-Wednesday's game between the Illinois Fighting Illini (22-9) and Mississippi State Bulldogs (20-10) going head to head at Purcell Pavilion has a projected final score of 69-67 (according to our computer prediction) in favor of Illinois, so expect a competitive matchup.
-The game will start at 7:00 PM ET on March 15.
+Wednesday's contest between the Illinois Fighting Illini (22-9) and Mississippi State Bulldogs (20-10) matching up at Purcell Pavilion has a projected final score of 69-67 (based on our computer prediction) in favor of Illinois, so expect a competitive matchup.
+The game will tip off at 7:00 PM ET on March 15.

-In their most recent matchup on Friday, the Fighting Illini suffered a 73-58 loss to Maryland.
+The Fighting Illini fell in their most recent outing 73-58 against Maryland on Friday.

 Illinois vs. Mississippi State Game Info